A UK DMR+ MASTER.

 IPSC2 is an independent DMR Master Server connected to the worldwide DMR+ (bMaster+) system.
 It is often considered the “New DMRplus” network.
 The IPSC2 system is developed by radio amateurs and offers unique features & connectivity with its IPSC2 servers and bMaster+ worldwide networks.
 The IPSC2 network is designed for independent DMR networks, with numerous innovative futures connected by bMaster+.

-Independence, flexibility & stability are clearly recognizable for user’s & sysops of IPSC2.
-The stability of the IPSC2 network is an integral part that shapes the community of the global IPSC2 network.
+Independence, flexibility & stability are clearly recognised for user’s & sysops of the IPSC2 system.
+The stability of the IPSC2 network is an integral part that shapes the community of the global DMRplus IPSC2 network.

 How to connect.

 - Click “Configuration”.
 You may need to enter the username and password, default “pi-star”, “raspberry”.

 - Once update has finihsed, navigate back to “Configuration”.

 - Select the “DMR Master” drop down list and look for “DMR+_IPSC2-FreeSTAR”.

 - (Optional) After applying changes scroll back down to DMR Configuration to add static talkgroups in the “DMR Options” field, for example; TS1_1=235;TS1_2=325;TS2_1=2350;

 - Click “Apply Changes”.

 For more information on DMR Options and what they do, Click Here for DMRplus Options Explained